lootag/ImageAuGomentationCLI/README.md

 Now you can use the utility with your custom annotation format by simply specifying the arguments ```-in_annotationtype``` and ```out_annotationtype```.

 #### 2) Augment your dataset
-The first thing to understand, is that augoment processes splits up the data into batches, and processes them in parallel.
+The first thing to understand, is that augoment splits up the data into batches, and processes them in parallel.
 In order to specify a batch size, you need to assign a value to the ```-batch_size``` command-line argument (the default value is 50).
 As of right now, the utility will allow you to:
 1) rotate your images 90 degrees left and right;
 2) rotate your images 180 degrees;